Introduction to Project

 As you can see, this will take a fair amount of work.

 ABSO-FRIGGIN-LUTELY do NOT put this off until the last minute (i.e., the night or weekend before it is due), because there is no reasonable way you will do a decent job on it in that case, and you will sink together collectively.
-In fact, you have time in Discussion Sections on April 22 and April 29 to work in your teams.
+In fact, you have time in Discussion Sections to work on developing your project.

 You should create a second document: the bibliography of resources used in creating your exhibit.
 The bibliography should list all the resources you used to research your topic as well as the sources of your graphics.
 Make sure to use the GEOL204 Bibliographic Style if you want to get full credit for this.

-In lieu of a Final Exam, your class will have a group showcase of the Team Project during the scheduled Final Exam time: May 13, 8-10 am in the classroom TWS 0320.
+In lieu of a Final Exam, your class will have a group showcase of the Team Project during the scheduled Final Exam time: May 12, 10:30 am-12:30 pm in the classroom TWS 0320.
 Each time will briefly show off your material: expect to have about 4-5 minutes or so (we'll know specifically once the teams are assembled.)
-For those teams which did a static visual display (a poster, for instance), we'll project those on the screens when you present them; similarly if you choose a video route.
+For those teams which did a static visual display (a poster, for instance), we'll project those on the screens when you present them; similarly you'll project on the screen if you choose a video route.

 NOTE: You are required to be in person for this, barring the types of excuses recognized by the University.
 Please make arrangements accordingly.